The role of polarization field terms in a model for a cavity quantum material: Toy model

 While we cannot grasp the periodicity of extended systems in this two-site toy model, we capture the same symmetries on the electric dipole moment in the Peierls gauge.
 Firstly, the dipole moment operator will approximately vanish for transitions within each bound pair, $D^{(\prime)}_{1\alpha,2\alpha}=\int dx\, \psi_{1,\alpha}^*(x) x \psi_{2,\alpha}(x)\approx0$, as is the case for intraband terms in 1D systems.
-Secondly, by choosing to perform the multi-center PZW transformation about the orbital centers, $R_{i,\alpha}=\int dx\,|\psi_{i,\alpha}(x)|^2 x$, all on-site dipole moments vanish by definition.
+Secondly, by choosing to perform the multi-center PZW transformation about the orbital centers, $R_{i,\alpha}=\int dx\,|\psi_{i,\alpha}(x)|^2 x$, the on-site dipole moments have vanished in the Peierls gauge by definition.
 As such, only the ``interband'' dipole moment terms will enter the Hamiltonian in Eq.~\eqref{hP}.

 We are interested in photon frequencies which are close to resonance with the first two orbital transitions.
 We consider the frequencies $\omega=(1-\delta)\omega_{1n}$ for $n=2,3$, where $\omega_{1n}=\varepsilon_{n}-\varepsilon_{1}$ and \mbox{$\delta=0.1 $} is the fractional detuning.
 When $\omega\sim\omega_{12}$, the photon field couples resonantly to transitions between nearly-degenerate states, and is analogous to ``intraband'' transitions in extended cavity systems.
 Likewise, when $\omega\sim\omega_{13}$, the photon field will couple to ``interband'' transitions between the bound pairs.
-Since $\omega_{12}\ll\omega_{13}$, we can explore these two coupling regimes separately, and is analogous to coupling in an electron system with flat bands.
+Since $\omega_{12}\ll\omega_{13}$, we can explore these two coupling regimes separately, as would be the case for an electron system with flat bands.

-We produce the cavity spectra for both of these regimes in Fig.~\ref{fig:spectrum}, which converges in all gauges for sufficiently high truncation cutoffs on the orbital and photon number basis.
+We produce the cavity spectra for both of these regimes in Fig.~\ref{fig:spectrum}, which converges in all gauges for sufficiently high truncation cutoffs on the orbital and photon number bases.
 We parameterize the strength of the light-matter coupling by the dominant transition dipole moment for each frequency.
 For $\omega\sim\omega_{12}$, the dimensionless coupling parameter is given by $\eta=q A |D_{12}|$, where $\eta\sim1$ describes a strong coupling regime.
 We note that for $\omega\sim\omega_{13}$ the dominant transition is $D_{14}$ (or $D_{23}$ equivalently) due to the symmetry of the orbitals, leading to the coupling parameter $\eta= q A |D_{14}|$.